Cirque: Formation

-Glacial-erosion cirque formation
+Glacial-erosion

 Glacial cirques are found amongst mountain ranges throughout the world; 'classic' cirques are typically about one kilometer long and one kilometer wide.
 Situated high on a mountainside near the firn line, they are typically partially surrounded on three sides by steep cliffs.
 The highest cliff is often called a headwall.
 The fourth side forms the lip, threshold or sill, the side at which the glacier flowed away from the cirque.
 Many glacial cirques contain tarns dammed by either till (debris) or a bedrock threshold.
 When enough snow accumulates, it can flow out the opening of the bowl and form valley glaciers which may be several kilometers long.

 Cirques form in conditions which are favorable; in the Northern Hemisphere the conditions include the north-east slope, where they are protected from the majority of the Sun's energy and from the prevailing winds.
 These areas are sheltered from heat, encouraging the accumulation of snow; if the accumulation of snow increases, the snow turns into glacial ice.
 The process of nivation follows, whereby a hollow in a slope may be enlarged by ice segregation weathering and glacial erosion.
 Ice segregation erodes the vertical rock face and causes it to disintegrate, which may result in an avalanche bringing down more snow and rock to add to the growing glacier.
 Eventually, this hollow may become large enough that glacial erosion intensifies.
 The enlarging of this open ended concavity creates a larger leeward deposition zone, furthering the process of glaciation.
 Debris (or till) in the ice also may abrade the bed surface; should ice move down a slope it would have a 'sandpaper effect' on the bedrock beneath, on which it scrapes.